nickkostov/datadog_inventory/README.md

 To do:
 - [ ] Add inventory of all users in current datadog org
 - [ ] Get the API/APP credentials and URL from a config file under .datadog/credentials.
+- [ ] Get all hosts that have datadog agent installed
+- [ ] Get all hosts that do not have datadog agent installed